 Changing the Culture

-Cultural change needs to start at the top of the organization, with leaders setting a good example and displaying the behaviors they expect from managers and workers.
+Cultural change needs to start at the top of the organization with leaders, such as a chief people officer, setting expectations and displaying the behaviors they expect from managers and workers.
 From that point, organizations can do the following:

 - Get input: Culture is best designed with cooperation.
 Organizations should bring in stakeholders from throughout the organization — from the C-suite to the front line — to provide perspective and describe the type of business they want to work for.